top of page

 The successful candidate will benefit from a dynamic work and research environment within the research centers of GRIL (Interuniversity Research Group in Limnology) and Geotop (Center for Research in Earth System Dynamics), two strategic groups of the FRQNT (Quebec Research Fund - Nature and technologies).

-The successful candidate should ideally have a doctorate in microbial ecology, microbiology, or environmental sciences, will be able to demonstrate research potential, and will show a keen interest in microbial ecology and biogeochemistry.
+The successful candidate should ideally have an undergraduate degree in biology, microbiology, or environmental sciences, will be able to demonstrate research potential, and will show a keen interest in microbial ecology and biogeochemistry.
 Experience in the fields of microbiology, molecular biology, statistical analysis, and bioinformatics will be considered an asset.

 Cassandre Lazar, Associate Professor